 The current state of knowledge of fisher ecology in Washington does not allow for the development of population numbers or specific geographic distribution goals as recovery criteria.
-Instead, the recovery effort will focus on successfully reintroducing fishers at multiple locations in the state.
+The recovery strategies focus on re-establishing fishers at multiple locations in the state.
 Interim objectives will likely be modified as more is learned about the habitat needs and population dynamics of fishers in Washington.

-The interim recovery objectives of the fisher recovery plan are to:
+The interim recovery objectives of the fisher recovery plan are: